configdotsys/unified-model-feedback-stability/README.md

-# Unified Model of Feedback Stability
+# A Unified Model of Feedback Stability

-This repository contains a technical reference document presenting a unified physical model of feedback stability in linear control systems.
+This repository presents an independent engineering white paper defining a unified physical model of feedback stability in linear control systems.

-The document synthesizes multiple analytical representations – state-space dynamics, eigenvalues, pole locations, characteristic equations, and Nyquist analysis – into a single internally consistent framework for reasoning about stability.
+The document integrates state–space dynamics, eigenvalues, pole locations, characteristic equations, and Nyquist analysis into a single internally consistent framework for reasoning about stability.

-The emphasis is not on controller design or tuning, but on understanding how different mathematical views of feedback describe the same underlying system behavior.
+The emphasis is on understanding how multiple mathematical representations describe the same underlying system behavior, rather than on controller synthesis or tuning procedures.

 ---

-### Scope
+## Scope

-The material focuses on:
+The material addresses:

 * open-loop instability and right-half-plane modes
-* the relationship between eigenvalues and poles
+* the relationship between eigenvalues and pole locations
-* the role of the closed-loop characteristic equation
+* the role of the closed-loop characteristic equation in stability
-* the physical meaning of Nyquist encirclement
+* the physical interpretation of Nyquist encirclement
 * how feedback suppresses or reinforces unstable dynamics

 ---

-### Intended Audience
+## Intended Audience

-This repository is written for engineers and students with prior exposure to linear control theory who are seeking a coherent mental model connecting time-domain behavior and frequency-domain stability analysis.
+This work is intended for engineers and advanced students with prior exposure to linear control theory who seek a coherent mental model connecting time-domain behavior and frequency-domain stability analysis.

 ---

-### Notes
+## Use

-This work reflects a synthesis effort developed to preserve understanding across representations, rather than to introduce new theory or alternative formulations.
+The document is intended as a technical reference to support analysis, interpretation, and implementation of feedback systems across multiple representations.